-He acquired new machinery, and to learn their workings, he had to study German, since the manuals for the machines were in German.
+He acquired new machinery, and to learn how they worked, he had to study German, since the instruction manuals were written in German.
 He also studied Latin on his own.
-This apprenticeship of printing was to be very precious to him later on for the foundation of his Movement.
+This apprenticeship of printing would later be most valuable to him for the foundation of his Movement.

 Garden City Press

 J.J.
-Harpell was more than just a businessman: he wanted to promote the intellectual development and general knowledge of his employees, by having them attend evening classes.
-In Louis Even, Harpell had found the priceless master who could make him realize his aspirations.
-Louis Even worked as a typographer, a proofreader, and a foreman.
-He translated into French the periodical The Instructor — the organ of J. J. Harpell's Gardenvale study circle.
-He trained new workers, and he was the teacher for the employees' evening classes.
+Harpell was more than a businessman.
+He wanted to promote the intellectual development and general knowledge of his employees, by having them attend evening classes.
+In Louis Even, Harpell had found an outstanding teacher who could make his aspirations come through.
+Louis Even worked as a typographer, a proofreader and as a foreman.
+He translated into French the The Instructor, the periodical of J. J. Harpell's Gardenvale study circle.
+He trained the newly employed workers and he taught the employees' evening classes.

 J. Ernest Grégoire

-In January of 1936, J.Ernest Grégoire was the Mayor of Quebec City and a member of the Quebec Legislative Assembly for Montmagny, when he attended the unforgettable Social Credit conference of Louis Even at Quebec City's Commercial Academy.
-He immediately joined Louis Even's Cause after this conference, to become, along with Miss Gilberte Côté, one of Louis Even's staunchest collaborators.
+In January of 1936, J.Ernest Grégoire was the Mayor of Quebec City and member of the Quebec Legislative Assembly for Montmagny, when he attended Louis Even's memorable conference on Social Credit given at Quebec City's Commercial Academy, in January of 1936.
+He immediately joined Louis Even's Cause.
+He became one of Louis Even's staunchest supporters.

-Mr. Grégoire's resumé included the following: Bachelor of the Sherbrooke Seminary; Bachelor of Law from Laval University in Quebec City; a degree in economic and social sciences; a graduate in political and diplomatic sciences from the Catholic University of Louvain, Belgium; a degree in French literature from Lille University in France; a brilliant lawyer in Quebec City; a professor of political economy and of commercial law at Quebec City's Commercial Academy; a professorship in political economy at Laval University; a professor of architecture and of Art History at the Quebec City Art College.
+Mr Grégoire's resumé included the following: Bachelor of the Sherbrooke Seminary; Bachelor of Law from Laval University in Quebec City; a degree in economic and social sciences; a graduate in political and diplomatic sciences from the Catholic University of Louvain, Belgium; a degree in French literature from Lille University in France; a brilliant lawyer in Quebec City; a professor of political economy and of commercial law at Quebec City's Commercial Academy; a professorship in political economy at Laval University; a professor of architecture and of Art History at the Quebec City Art College.

-In December, 1936, Miss Gilberte Côté, of Montreal, came upon articles on Social Credit published by Louis Even.
+Living in Montreal, in December of 1936, Miss Gilberte Côté came upon some articles on Social Credit published by Louis Even.
 She was 26 years old at the time.
-She studied the question of J. J. Caldwell's book, Money, What Is It?
+She studied the matter in J. J. Caldwell's book Money, What Is It?
 She gave a lecture on Social Credit at the Inter Nos Circle, in Montreal, in December of 1936.
 She heard Louis Even for the first time in February of 1937, in the parish hall of the Nativity Church, in the Hochelaga district, in Montreal.

 The Vers Demain Journal

 In September 1939, World War II broke out.
-Louis Eve, very sad, but far from conquered, said peremptorily: “Let us found a journal.”
+Louis Even, greatly saddened but far from being vanquished, said peremptorily: “Let us found a journal.”
 There could not be a worst time to found a journal, because of the war measures.
-But with a Breton head like Louis Even's, all obstacles could be overcome.
+But with the head of a Breton such as Louis Even's, all obstacles could be overcome.
 And the Vers Demain Journal came into being.
 (Vers Demain means “Towards Tomorrow”.
 Mr Even was its chief editor.
-He lived with his family in a very small house.
-His small bedroom was used also to write up his journal.
+He lived with his family in a small house.
+His small bedroom was also used as an office where he wrote his journal.
 Miss Côté was the administrator.
-She organized the administration office of Vers Demain in her mother's house.
-She looked after the registration of the subscribers, the correspondence, and she participated in the writing up of the journal, besides the meeting tours and the door-to-door.
-They had to purchase a mailing machine, filing cabinets, typewriters, etc., and find collaborators.
-The most precious one that she found was her cousin, Juliette Lavigne, who, besides doing the office work, carried out a great apostolate work at night and on weekends.
+She set up the administration office of Vers Demain in her mother's house.
+She took care of registering the subscribers, of the correspondence, and she took part in writing the journal, in the meeting tours and in the door to door visits.
+Mailing machines, filing cabinets, typewriters had to be purchased.
+Help was needed.
+She found a most precious collaborator in her cousin, Juliette Lavigne who, besides tending to the office, carried out a great apostolate work in the evening and on weekends.
 Mr. Even used to call Miss Lavigne “the little Providence”.
-Rosaire Côté (Gilberte Côté's brother) was a full-time apostle for 4 years, from 1939 to 1943.
+Rosaire Côté, Gilberte Côté's brother was a full-time apostle for 4 years, from 1939 to 1943.

 The full-time apostles